commercetools/merchant-center-application-kit/README.md

   <i>✨ Monorepository with tools and components for developing Merchant Center Applications 🛠</i>
 </p>

+> To help you developing Merchant Center Applications, be sure to check out our [ui-kit](https://github.com/commercetools/ui-kit) components library.

 ## Getting started

 Install the dependencies (uses yarn workspaces):